SynBioHub/synbiohub2-mkdocs/docs/1_getting_started/installation.md

 ## General
 The Docker Compose files in [this repository](https://github.com/SynBioHub/SynBioHub2-docker) contain various configurations for deploying SynBioHub2.

-The base configuration, described in `docker-compose.yml`, is simply SynBioHub2, its graph database Virtuoso, and an autohealer.
+The base configuration, described in `docker-compose.yml`, is simply SynBioHub2 (SynBioHub1 as frontend and SynBioHub3 as frontend), and its graph database Virtuoso with a health check added.

 To run the base configuration:

-1. Before trying to run SynBioHub2 locally on your PC, make sure that you have [Git](https://git-scm.com/downloads) and [Docker](https://docs.docker.com/get-started/get-docker/) installed.
+1. Before trying to run SynBioHub2 locally on your PC, make sure that you have [Docker](https://docs.docker.com/get-started/get-docker/) installed.
+If you want to download with git so you can download future changes or save your changes to your repository, be sure to also install [Git](https://git-scm.com/downloads) (this is not required, although there may be something unexpected that requires git).

 2. Open the terminal/cmd.
 You may need to run some commands as administrator/superuser.
 If you run into any errors, try this first.

-Tip for Windows: you need to start the terminal app as admin, and you can't run individual commands as admin like on macOS or Linux.
+   - **Tip for Windows:** You need to start the terminal app as admin, and you can't run individual commands as admin like on macOS or Linux.
+   - **Tip for macOS/Linux:** If your Linux distribution is older, Docker may not automatically add your user to its group.
+On Linux, this can be fixed by adding your user to the `docker` group with the `sudo usermod -aG docker $USER` command.
+Alternatively, running Docker as `sudo docker` should always work on both macOS and Linux as long as Docker is running.
+Docker runs as a service on Linux (`sudo systemctl status docker`) and as an app on macOS.

 3. Navigate to the directory where you want to install SynBioHub2.